shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 She assessed her progress.
 Dirt block from hammer?
 Check.
 Hole wide enough to fit in with the drums?
 Uncheck.
 Time enough to dig hole?
 Uncheck, probably.
 Time enough to make more dirt blocks?
 Check, with Alpha’s aid.

 She silently made a few more dirt bricks, keeping watch for the cat invaders.
 Then when she made enough, she unbuckled the belt, crawled feet-first into the hole (careful to make sure not to rub her belly scar on the dirt), and pulled in the hammer and drums.
 Then she pulled the bricks in, covering the hole.
-There were some gaps left with which she could watch the sunset.
+There were some gaps left through which she could watch the sunset.

 Then she waited.